 - Consult an experienced auto accident attorney.
 Do not sign a settlement agreement without first consulting a qualified personal injury lawyer.

 As advocates for those wrongfully hurt, our lawyers aggressively pursue your claim to protect your future.
 We can help you today.

 Contact an experienced Long Island car accident lawyer today

-For more than 30 years, the auto accident lawyers of Rubin & Licatesi, P.C. have served injured clients and their families throughout New York City, Westchester and Rockland Counties, and on Long Island.
+For more than 30 years, the auto accident lawyers of Licatesi Law Group, LLP have served injured clients and their families throughout New York City, Westchester and Rockland Counties, and on Long Island.
 To schedule a free consultation, call us at 516-227-2662 or contact our Brooklyn office online.